Subscribe to our Mailing List!

-Catholics, although recognizing this is true in a sense because of Baptism and because this language occurs in the Bible, are less prone to use that word because it has become a category and a title within the Catholic Church.
+Catholics, although recognizing this language is used in the Bible and is true in a sense for all baptized Christians, nonetheless are less prone to use that word because it has become an official title within the Catholic Church.

-“Saint”, with the uppercase “S”, is a title that is normally only ascribed to canonized Catholic Saints that the Church has investigated and found to be worthy of imitation.
+“Saint” (with the uppercase “S”), is a title that is normally only ascribed to canonized Catholic Saints that the Church has investigated and found their lives worthy of imitation.

 Pretty much all Evangelicals do not believe in Purgatory.

-Purgatory is the belief that there is an intermediary state between Heaven and Hell where one’s temporal (note: not eternal) punishment for sins are dealt with.
+Purgatory is the belief that there is an intermediary state between Heaven and Hell where one’s non-eternal/temporary punishments for sins are dealt with.

 Catholics believe in Purgatory.